fairchainsx/faircoin-2-installation/README.md

 ## Configuration

-All configuration files are stored in the subfolder `.fairchains`
+All configuration files are stored in the subfolder `./docker-composite/.fairchains`

 If you run the faircoin services on a local machine then you can use the repositories configuration files.

-If you run the services on a webserver then it is very recommend to replace the ssl certificate and change the `rpcpassword` in the `faircoin.conf` / `fairchains.conf` !
+If you run the services on a webserver then it is very recommend to replace the ssl files ( .crt and .key ) and change the `rpcpassword` in the `faircoin.conf` / `fairchains.conf` !

 If you want to run the services for other fairchains then you need to replace the fairchains json files !